-“Swiss cities remind me of the kid at high school who’s great at sports, has perfect hair, the best girlfriend, and the teachers all love him.“
+Swiss cities remind me of the kid at high school who’s great at sports, has perfect hair, the best girlfriend, and the teachers all love him.

 Rick Steves

 Lake Constance, or the Bodensee, sits in the middle of three countries, Germany, Austria, and Switzerland, with Liechtenstein right across the Rhine River.
-We can practically throw a stone to the other three countries and even venture slightly over the border to spend a night in the capital of Liechtenstein!
+We can practically throw a stone to the other three countries and venture slightly over the border to spend a night in the capital of Liechtenstein!

-In fact, one of the great things about Switzerland is that it is so international.
+One of the great things about Switzerland is that it is so international.
 The country has four official languages (German, French, Italian, and Romansch) and this is reflected in the Swiss attitudes and cuisine.
 The food is upscale, the hotels are clean and well run, and the people are extremely hospitable.

 For Bicyclists